STARTBODY

 Teaching abroad Jacqui Daigneault - ✔️ ✔️ ✔️ ITTT

 Most people who want to teach English overseas will eventually come to a point when they consider taking a TEFL training course.
 However, many teaching establishments throughout the world will hire teachers with no experience or training ' a four year college degree will do!
 If it is not necessary for all TEFL jobs, why spend the time and money taking a TEFL course' While it may be the case that it is not a prerequisite for every job, completing a TEFL course gives a prospective teacher many advantages over an uncertified teacher.In Teaching English Abroad, Susan Griffith is careful to point out that a TEFL certificate does not necessary offer a straight shot to the job of one's choice: personality and experience can also factor in heavily.
-Griffith also maintains, however, that...
+Griffith also maintains,...
 [Read more]

 Correction techniques.
 Paul hand - ✔️ ✔️ ✔️ ITTT

 When teaching English many problems arise.
 These range from discipline right through to a students comprehension.
 One of the more problematic areas is that of correction techniques, which contains writing corrections and speaking corrections.
 When correcting writing and speaking, writing is perhaps the easier of the two.
 A teacher can easily identify spelling and grammar errors.
 Although the error is easily identified, the reason for the error may not.
 There are many reasons why an error may occur.
 Perhaps the student clearly did not understand and was purely guessing, the result of the student trying to use more complicated grammar, or it is due to a lack of concentration1.
 Depending on why the error was made can affect how it is corrected.
-If it is an obvious error then the teacher may...
+If it is an obvious error then the...
 [Read more]

 Teaching English To Esl Students